mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 ## 3 — The class name does not represent a real name in the bijection.

-Helpers do not exist in the real world, nor should they exist in any computable model.
+Helpers do not exist in the real-world, nor should they exist in any computable model.

 Let’s think about the responsibilities to choose the name in [MAPPER](https://codeburst.io/what-is-software-9a78c1172cf9).